SS France (1960): Service history as France

-France's maiden voyage to New York took place on 3 February 1962, with many of France's film stars and aristocracy aboard.
+France's maiden voyage from Le Havre to New York via Southampton, took place on 3 February 1962, with many of France's film stars and aristocracy aboard.

 On 14 December 1962, France carried the Mona Lisa from Le Havre to New York, where the painting was to embark on an American tour.

 She sailed the North Atlantic run between Le Havre and New York for thirteen years.
-By the beginning of the 1970s jet travel was by far more popular than ship travel, and the cost of fuel was ever increasing.
-France, which had always relied on subsidies from the French government, was forced to take advantage of these subsidies more and more.
+But, by the beginning of the 1970s, far faster, and increasingly more comfortable and fuel-efficient commercial jet aircraft such as the Boeing 707, DC-8, and Boeing 747 had made long-distance transoceanic air travel more popular than the ocean liners, putting financial stress on European ship lines like the CGT that had derived much of their revenue from the trans-Atlantic market.
+Owing to this shift in trans-Atlantic travel trends, France was forced to take increasing advantage of subsidies from the French government.

-Using the ship's versatile design to its full potential, the CGT began to send France on winter cruises, which was off-season for the Atlantic trade.
+Using the ship's versatile design to its full potential, the CGT began to send France on cruises in winter, which was off-season for the Atlantic trade.
 One design flaw was revealed when the ship reached warmer waters: her two swimming pools, one each for first and tourist class, were both indoors; the first class pool deep within the ship's hull, and the tourist class pool on an upper deck, but covered with an immovable glass dome.
 The latter, perhaps, was the more aggravating in hot weather.
 She also had limited outdoor deck space, with much of what was available protected behind thick glass wind-screens, useful on the North Atlantic, but frustrating when blocking cooling breezes in the tropics.

 Nonetheless, France's cruises were popular, and her first world cruise took place in 1972.
 Too large to traverse the Panama and Suez Canals, she was forced to sail around Cape Horn and the Cape of Good Hope.
-That same year, with the destruction of the Seawise University (former RMS Queen Elizabeth) by fire in Hong Kong, France became the largest in-service passenger ship in the world.
+That same year, with the destruction of the Seawise University (former RMS Queen Elizabeth) by fire in Hong Kong, France became the largest passenger ship in service in the world.